dijasila/GPAW/doc/documentation/electrodynamics/qsfdtd.rst

 -------------------------------------------
 This example calculates the photoabsorption spectrum of a nanosphere that has a diameter of 10 nm, and compares the result with analytical Mie scattering limit.
-It shows the easiest way to run electrodynamics simulations usin * QSFDTD * class:

 .. literalinclude:: gold_nanosphere_calculate.py

-QSFDTD generates a dummy quantum system that is treated using GPAW in *qsfdtd.ground_state*.
+Here the *QSFDTD* object generates a dummy quantum system that is treated using GPAW in *qsfdtd.ground_state*.
 One can pass the GPAW arguments, like *xc* or *nbands*, to this function: in the example script one empty KS-orbital was included (*nbands* =1) because GPAW